The Property & Liability Resource Bureau intends to prevent any violation of antitrust laws at all their meetings and conferences.

 PLRB Meeting attendance implies your consent to be photographed, filmed and/or otherwise recorded for use on the PLRB website or news publications.
 Please note that no technical presentations will be recorded without prior consent of PLRB or the authors.

-Join a prominent gathering of top-notch claim professionals and service providers from across the nation in Fort Worth, where we'll:
+Join a prominent gathering of top-notch claim professionals and service providers from across the nation in Nashville, where we'll:

 Adjuster-led workshops encourage active audience participation, and provide an opportunity to learn from and with many of the industry's leading experts and performers.
 Classes are offered in three large-loss tracks: